Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Heat Pumps & High-Efficiency HVAC

 Heat pumps are covered as part of HVAC systems under most combination plans.
-This includes both air-source and geothermal heat pumps in many cases.
 Coverage typically extends to compressors, refrigerant lines, fan motors, and thermostats.
-However, standard exclusions apply — humidifiers, dehumidifiers, and radiant heating systems are commonly left out.
+However, standard exclusions apply, with humidifiers, dehumidifiers, and radiant heating systems commonly left out.

-One important note: HVAC coverage limits can range from $1,000 to $6,500+ per system depending on the provider.
+One important note: HVAC coverage limits vary significantly by provider.
+American Home Shield's plans have a $5,000 per HVAC system limit, with a $1,500 coverage limit for geothermal A/C systems and coverage up to $1,000 if a Pro needs to cut through concrete to access system components.
+First American also offers a $5,000 HVAC cap, one of the highest in the market.
 High-efficiency heat pump systems often cost more to replace, which means a standard coverage cap may leave you paying the difference out of pocket.
-For a deeper look at HVAC coverage limits and what's included, see our home warranty HVAC coverage guide.
+For a deeper look, see our home warranty HVAC coverage guide.

 Induction Cooktops

 Induction cooktops are generally covered under the "ranges, ovens, and cooktops" category found in most appliance plans.
 Since they function as a standard kitchen appliance from a claims standpoint, failure due to normal wear qualifies for repair or replacement.
-The caveat is that some plans may only cover the mechanical or heating components — not the electronic control boards that make induction technology work.
+The caveat is that induction ranges are prone to expensive control board failures after power surges, and one power surge can fry the control board, which is not a cheap fix.

-Some home warranty plans exclude electronic or circuit board components from appliance coverage.
-Since induction cooktops rely heavily on digital control systems, confirm your plan covers these components — or look for a provider that explicitly includes them.
+Many home warranty plans exclude power surge damage from appliance coverage.
+Since induction cooktops rely heavily on digital control boards that can cost $300 to $600 to replace, confirm your plan explicitly covers surge-related electronics, or consider an electronics protection add-on.

 Energy Star Appliances